CloudSnorkel/cdk-github-runners/API.md

 Security groups attached to all management functions.

-Use this with to provide access to GitHub Enterprise Server hosted inside a VPC.
+Use this to provide outbound access from management functions to GitHub Enterprise Server hosted inside a VPC.

+**Note:** This only affects management functions that interact with GitHub.
+Lambda functions that help with runner image building and don't interact with GitHub are NOT affected by this setting.

+**Note:** Defining inbound rules on this security group does nothing.
+This security group only controls outbound access FROM the management functions.
+To limit access TO the webhook or setup functions, use {@link webhookAccess} and {@link setupAccess} instead.

 ---